TL;DR for Seasoned Authors

 - The new feature-at-INFORMS option allows authors to have their accepted EC submissions automatically considered for presentation at the INFORMS Annual Meeting.

 - Authors of papers that contain empirical results are strongly encouraged to submit their code and data as supplementary material.

 Since 1999 the ACM Special Interest Group on Economics and Computation (SIGecom) has sponsored the leading scientific conference on advances in theory, empirics, and applications at the interface of economics and computation.
 The 21st ACM Conference on Economics and Computation (EC’20) will feature invited speakers, a highlight of papers from other conferences and journals, a technical program of submitted paper presentations and posters, workshops, and tutorials.
-EC’20 will be co-located with the 6th World Congress of the Game Theory Society (GAMES), from July 13 through July 17, 2020.
+EC’20 will be held from July 13 through July 17, 2020.